finance-quote/finance-quote/CONTRIBUTING.md

 and to\_multiplier/from\_multiplier will convert a value in currency "from" into currency "to".

-On error, multipliers() must either return undef or throw and exception with die().
+On error, multipliers() must return undef.

 # How to contribute your module to the world